-Training ourselves to sleep along with natural circadian rhythms will lead to better overall health and performance.
-HINT: Set an alarm for when it’s bedtime
+Training ourselves to sleep along with our natural circadian rhythms will lead to better overall health and performance.
+Hint: Set an alarm for when it’s bedtime.

-We live in an age where phones, laptops, and TVs are ubiquitous – learning when to put them down before bed will leave us more rested in the morning.
-The content you are viewing can elevate your HR and/or may cause stress (for example work email) and the high intensity blue light emitted from electronics down regulates your melatonin, the sleep hormone.
-So tune out early and take advantage of screen filters or special glasses which block blue light.
+We live in an age where phones, laptops, and TVs are ubiquitous.
+Learning when to put them down before bedtime will leave us more rested in the morning.
+The content you are viewing can elevate your heart-rate and/or may cause stress (from work email, for example) and the high-intensity blue light emitted from electronics regulates your melatonin, the sleep hormone.
+So tune out early and take advantage of screen filters or special glasses that block blue light.

 These factors affect our resting heart rate and thus are a good way to push our sleep cycle out of whack.

-Shut off any light sources (including the glow from electronics) and use curtains to block external light until it’s morning.
-Although not always possible, try to cool your bedroom down to 65F.
+Shut off any light sources (including the glow from electronics) and use curtains to block external light until morning.
+Although not always possible, try to cool your bedroom down to 65F (18.5C).

-Your sleep will improve if you refrain from using your bed for watching TV, talking on the phone, working on a laptop or doing homework, and your bed is definitely not a good place for eating.
+Your sleep will improve if you refrain from using your bed for watching TV, talking on the phone, working on a laptop or doing homework.
+Your bed is definitely not a good place for eating.

-30 minutes of activity, even if it’s light, every day can make sure that you’re better prepared for a good night’s rest.
-(Just don’t exercise too late as this will elevate your metabolism, which can make it more difficult to get to sleep)
+30 minutes of daily activity, even if it’s light, can prepare you for a good night’s rest.
+Just don’t exercise too late – it will elevate your metabolism, which can make it more difficult fall asleep.

 What helps certain people sleep better than others is as different as our personalities.
 From new pillows and mattresses to white-noise machines, read up on the benefits of these tools and select those that help where you’re most challenged.